Author: Marjorie M. Liu

 Eventually, Maxine is forced into a position in which she has to make a deal with the dark, god-like power that lives deep within her soul in order to save her daughter.
 As she makes this bargain, she realizes just what it means to be a mother and how far she will go to save the life of her child.

 As soon as I saw the word "labyrinth" in this book's title, I knew that the plot would be just as woo-woo as it has been for the past few novels, with many scenes involving travel through time and/or space.
 At this point, Maxine's days of simply hunting down and killing demon-possessed hosts are long over, and she is now dealing with demons in their "natural" (or unnatural) form.
-She has learned that although some demons are not as evil as others, nobody in the demonic world can be trusted to tell the truth
+She has learned that although some demons are not as evil as others, nobody in the demonic world can be trusted to tell the truth—not even her relatives.

 In one poignant scene in this novel, Maxine walks through a group of demons who are slowly starving to death and is touched by empathy as she watches a demon child feed an elder demon a piece of meat.
 This is a huge change from the early books where every demon was an evil demon.
 Although Maxine knows that as a Hunter, she should exterminate all of these demons, she now realizes that they have families that they love and that they have a culture and a code of honor that they (mostly) adhere to.
 So, although she was raised to kill demons on sight, she now recognizes that it's just not that simple.
 Instead of feeling like a Hunter doing the right thing, she'd feel like a murderer.